STRATEGIC PLANNING

 Blueprint Implementation Grants

-Since 2018 Chatham County has solicited applications for investment in programs that address a data driven need; intended to support non-mandated programming and initiatives that directly align with the Chatham Community Blueprint and the priorities of the Chatham County Board of Commissioners.
+Since 2018, Chatham County has solicited applications for investment in programs that address a data driven need; intended to support non-mandated programming and initiatives that directly align with the Chatham Community Blueprint and the priorities of the Chatham County Board of Commissioners.
+Now in its 9th year, the FY27 Blueprint Implementation Grant application will be accessible beginning January 20, 2026.

-on Friday, January 27, 2023.
+Chatham County will begin accepting applications for FY27 Blueprint Implementation Grants on Tuesday, January 20, 2026.
 Blueprint grants are intended to support non-mandated programming and initiatives that directly align with the Chatham Community Blueprint and the priorities of the Chatham County Board of Commissioners.
+The Pre-Application will be available starting January 20th, 2026 and the Pre-Application will close by February 6th, 2026 at 11:59 PM.
+Selected programs and projects will be invited near or around February 17, 2026 to complete the full application.

 Program Contact